We may earn a commission when you click on the affiliate links in this post.

 Toppings for Twice Baked Potatoes

 In this twice baked potato recipe, we mash the baked potato filling and add cheddar cheese, sour cream, and bacon.
 We then scoop the potato mixture back into the potato skins.
-This is an incredibly delicious way to fill the potato skins, however it is not the only way.
-Here are some additional filling mix-in and topping ideas:
+This is an incredibly delicious way to fill the potato skins, however there are plenty of other options you can try.
+Here are some additional filling mix-in and topping ideas for the potato skins:

 - Diced ham